SteamedPears/Code-Review/src/bookmarklet/README.md

 ##Development Usage

+Run `make init` to get the bookmarklet to a working state.
+It will download all the vendor dependencies, build them, and move everything to the static file server.

-Rum `make build` to build the bookmarklet and vendors.
+Run `make build` to build the bookmarklet and vendors and move them to the static file server.

-Run `make main` to start serving the bookmarklet for development.

 All vendors must be built before they can be used.
 Use `make buildvendors`.

 To prepare the bookmarklet for production (eg. minification, concatenation, etc), use `make production`.

+Use `make clean` to delete all built files.

 ##Vendors

-Vendors are different strategies used by the bookmarklet to scrape or extract content.
+Vendors are different strategies used to scrape or extract content.
 They're dynamically loaded depending on which site the user is visiting.
 Currently, it will default to readability.

 Compiled/prepared vendor files are located in `vendors/`.
 The files used to prepare/wrap them are located in `vendors_src/`.